 Get up on the roof and check to see how it’s looking.

-- Firstly, look to see if there’s any shingles broken or missing there.
+- Firstly, look to see if there are any shingles broken or missing there.
 If there are, this is a prime place for water to start getting in.
 You can replace those shingles quite easily, so ensure that you get that done.

 - The next thing to do is to trim away any trees that are too close to your roof.
 During bad weather, they will bang against the roof, damaging it.
 Worse, branches could even fall and break the roof itself.